andyb129/ChompProgressView/README.md

 ### Usage
 For more detailed code example to use the library, Please refer to the `/sample` app.

-`BeerProgressView` can be added as a custom view to any layout.
+`ChompProgressView` can be added as a custom view to any layout.

 ```
 <uk.co.barbuzz.chompprogressview.ChompProgressView
-        android:id="@+id/beerProgressView"
+        android:id="@+id/chompProgressView"
         android:layout_width="match_parent"
         android:layout_height="match_parent"
         android:src="@drawable/pizza"